In 2022 BPIR will operate using its own rules as outlined in the BPIR Rule book, which is online.

 RFKS ENTRY RULE:

 All timed events (CR, SW, LSU) are last to ENTER first to go EXCEPT Ladies Barrel Racing.
-All CONTESTANTS and STAFF must check in with Secretary on day of event unless pre-entered via online or mail entry.
+All CONTESTANTS and STAFF must check in with Secretary on day of event to receive credentials and back numbers.

 STALLS and RV HOOK-UPS: